sg893052/sonic-buildimage/manageability/config-setup.md

 - Daily builds
   - SONiC-OS-sonic_3.1_daily_200727_0600_415

+3. The ConfigDB versioning policy implemented for Enterprise SONiC is different from community SONiC images.
+The migration of ConfigDB from community SONiC and Enterprise SONiC will not be claimed to be supported.

 ## 2.3 CLI
 Following are the commands supported by the config-setup tool.
 These are Linux shell commands.